Web Hosting with WHMCS: Common Mistakes • Best Practices

 Another key directory of WHMCS, is crons.
 It contains scripts that runs automatically via cron job.
 As we previously said for writeable directories, it is recommended to move it "above www".
-This way no one can't trigger automated tasks by visiting the directory from browsers.
+If you don't do that, anyone can triggr automated tasks by simply visiting example.com/crons/cron.php.

 Restrict access by IP

 I'm not a big fan of restricting access to a specific set of IPs for access to WHMCS administration.
-What if I need to login from mobile phone, via dynamic IP, from abroad or from the computer of a friend of mine?
+What if you need to login from mobile phone, dynamic IPs, from abroad or from the computer of your friend?

 Change admin folder name